Planning for Compromise

 Simplifying Security for End Users

 In most organizations, users who have access to the most sensitive information due to the nature of their roles in the organization often have the least amount of time to devote to learning complex access restrictions and controls.
 Although you should have a comprehensive security education program for all users in your organization, you should also focus on making security as simple to use as possible by implementing controls that are transparent and simplifying principles to which users adhere.

 For example, you may define a policy in which executives and other VIPs are required to use secure workstations to access sensitive data and systems, allowing them to use their other devices to access less sensitive data.
 This is a simple principle for users to remember, but you can implement a number of backend controls to help to enforce the approach.

 You can use Authentication Mechanism Assurance to permit the users to access sensitive data only if they've logged on to their secure systems using their smart cards, and can use IPsec and user rights restrictions to control the systems from which they can connect to sensitive data repositories.
-You can use the Microsoft Data Classification Toolkit to build a robust file classification infrastructure, and you can implement Dynamic Access Control to restrict access to data based on characteristics of an access attempt, translating business rules into technical controls.
+You can implement Dynamic Access Control to restrict access to data based on characteristics of an access attempt, translating business rules into technical controls.

 From the perspective of the user, accessing sensitive data from a secured system "just works," and attempting to do so from an unsecured system "just doesn't."
 However, from the perspective of monitoring and managing your environment, you're helping to create identifiable patterns in how users access sensitive data and systems, making it easier for you to detect anomalous access attempts.